 Our Research: Equity in Action

-Health equity is the idea that everyone should have all the resources needed to be healthy: nutritious food, stable housing, safe places to play and exercise, good education, fair-paying jobs, clean air and water, quality health care, and freedom from exploitation and racism.
+Health equity is the idea that everyone should have all the resources needed to be healthy: nutritious food, stable housing, safe places to play and exercise, good education, fair-paying jobs, clean air and water, quality health care, and freedom from exploitation and discrimination.
 Our health equity researchers study these issues within their naturally occurring social and structural contexts and allow the development of strategies, programs, and policies to eliminate barriers to health.

 Our research is comprised of four core areas: community engagement, data science and research, health care delivery science, and research workforce.
 This allows us to understand and address the myriad causes of health and health care disparities.
 Together, these four cores enable our Institute to generate evidence, develop interventions, shift policy, and train new leaders to create meaningful and sustainable change.
 Our cores collaborate closely while providing targeted expertise, creativity, and dedication to ensure health equity reaches all communities.
 In addition to our cores, the Institute has research groups with specific areas of focus to drive health equity research related to particular health issues.
 The work of these research groups employs multidisciplinary methods to examine and address inequities.